Short answer? Most kids don’t. Even picky ones.

 Iron

-Iron is one of the most common deficiencies in children.
+Iron deficiency is one of the most common nutrient issues I see in kids.

 -